fm-labs/cakephp-devtools/README.md

 # CakePHP devtools

-Common CakePHP developer tools in a bundle.
+Bundle of common CakePHP developer tools.

+The goal is to have a reusable build-environment for CakePHP applications and CakePHP plugins following CakePHP's philosophy of
+ 'convention-over-configuration'.

 This package is primarily a composer meta-package for common (Cake)PHP developer tools, like PHPUnit, phpcs, phpcbf, phpmd, phpcpd, phpstan.

 Instead of adding (and maintaining) all dev dependencies in each CakePHP project, this package bundles the dev tools and some helper scripts in a single meta package.

-The goal is to have a reusabe build-environment for CakePHP applications and CakePHP plugins following CakePHP's philosophy of
- 'convention-over-configuration'.

 ## Installation